Join Our Mailing List

 for as long as it takes, in '

-don't know'
+don't know.'

-Becker's Silent Partner is his metaphor for a neutral that bestows upon an osteopath a biodynamic neutral, which again, is the moment the presence of stillness fills our whole body and envelops our auric field.
-An osteopathic biodynamic neutral therefore, according to Becker, decouples the nervous system's control over the body.
-Neutral lifts, via the ascending life-current, the practitioner's consciousness up and out beyond the ego and nervous system's control over the body.
-Therefore, the Silent Partner neutral can take over the control of the body during a session.
-This neutral can only emerge when a practitioner is non-resistant and can allow 'what is' (motion present) to express, regardless of the intensity, intimacy or paradox.
+An osteopathic biodynamic neutral, according to Becker, decouples the nervous system's control over the body.
+The osteopathic biodynamic neutral operates as an ascending current that lifts consciousness up and out beyond the ego and nervous system's control over the body.
+Therefore, in this neutral, the Silent Partner takes control of the body during a session.
+This neutral only emerges when a practitioner is non-resistant and is able to allow 'what is' (the motion present) to fully express unimpeded, regardless of the intensity, intimacy or paradox.

 We leave the control of the body in the hands

-of the unerring potency, our Silent Partner.
+of the unerring potency, which is our Silent Partner.

 Becker's Silent Partner